Buy Kintsugi and see how it is made

 Japanese Kintsugi Art - How it is Done | Gold vs. Gold effect

-More about kintsugi art:
+More about Kintsugi art:

 Kintsugi is said to have originated in the 15th century when a Japanese shogun broke a favorite tea bowl and sent it back to China to be fixed.
 But the repair job, which was made with metal staples (being the standard for repairs at that time - see how staples repair examples), detracted from the beauty of the bowl.
 Disappointed, the shogun enlisted Japanese craftsmen to come up with a more aesthetically pleasing solution.
 Kintsugi was born.